nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Zoomaster is a desktop app for organizing website links, optimized for use via a Command Line Interface (CLI) while retaining benefits of a Graphical User Interface (GUI).
 If you can type fast, Zoomaster can help fetch useful website links for you quicker than the bookmark function on your browser.
-This user guide would help you walkthrough the features of Zoomaster and ways to input commands to it to access these features.
+This user guide will walk you through the features of Zoomaster and ways to input commands to it to access these features.

 <br/>